 Judy now goes camping and kayaking, and has recently traveled around her home state for five weeks.

-The procedure, in fact, is like “living medicine” that is made from the cells of the patient himself in one of the world's leading cancer research laboratories.
+The procedure is, in fact, a kind of “living medicine” that is produced from the patient's own cells in one of the world's leading cancer research laboratories.

-“It's about the most personalized treatment you can imagine,” said Dr. Stephen Rosenberg, head of the Department of Surgery at the National Cancer Institute in the United States
+“This is the most personalized treatment imaginable,” said Dr. Steven Rosenberg, head of surgery at the US National Cancer Institute.

-So far, such treatment is experimental, and requires a lot of tests and checks before it is used everywhere.
+So far, such treatment is experimental, and requires a lot of tests and checks before it begins to be used everywhere.

 But here is how it works.

 It all starts with the study of the enemy.